 Contributing historical images

-If you have period photographs of physiotherapy up to about the 1950s and would like to add them to the collection, please email CSP Library and Information Services.
+If you have historic photographs of physiotherapy up to about the 1950s and would like to add them to the collection, please email CSP eLKAS.

-The CSP Archive is deposited at the Wellcome Library.
+Our Archive is deposited at the Wellcome Collection.
 Records can be consulted there during library opening hours.
-Dating back to the society's foundation, the archive provides a comprehensive record of the CSP's activities and development, including two press cuttings books of the 1894 'massage scandals' and council minutes from 1894 onwards.
+Dating back to the Society's foundation, the archive provides a comprehensive record of the CSP's activities and development, including two press cuttings books of the 1894 'massage scandals' and council minutes from 1894 onwards.

 Current records (less than five years old) are held at the CSP offices, and are transferred to the archive periodically.
-At the Wellcome Library archives there are few details on named physiotherapists.
-The full catalogue record for the collection can be consulted by using the online database link on the Wellcome Library.
+At the Wellcome Collection, there are few details on named physiotherapists.
+The full catalogue record for the collection can be consulted by using the online database link on the Wellcome Collection.

-Those wishing to use the CSP archive and other physiotherapy material at the Wellcome Library are advised to make an appointment with the Duty Archivist for their first visit, preferably by emailing firstname.lastname@example.org.
+Those wishing to use the CSP archive and other physiotherapy material at the Wellcome Collection are advised to make an appointment with the Duty Archivist for their first visit, preferably by emailing email@example.com.

-Procedures, opening hours and other details can be found on the Wellcome Library or by contacting the Archives and Manuscripts team at: email@example.com
+Procedures, opening hours and other details can be found on the Wellcome Collection or by contacting the Archives and Manuscripts team at: firstname.lastname@example.org.

 AIM25: Archives in London and the M25 area

-AIM25 offers collection-level descriptions of archives from over ninety higher education institutions and learned societies within the Greater London area, some of which feature physiotherapy resources: http://www.aim25.ac.uk/.
+AIM25 offers collection-level descriptions of archives from more than 90 higher education institutions and learned societies within the Greater London area, some of which feature physiotherapy resources.

-A national gateway to descriptions of archives in UK universities and colleges.
-A number of collections containing information on physiotherapy are listed: http://www.archiveshub.ac.uk/.
+The Archives Hub is national gateway to descriptions of archives in UK universities and colleges.
+A number of collections containing information on physiotherapy are listed.

 British Library Sound Archive

 The British Library Sound Archive contains a selection of recordings, some featuring physiotherapists talking about their experiences of the profession.
-For further details and to search, visit: www.bl.uk/reshelp/bldept/soundarch/.
+For further details and to search.

-The National Archives hold many records on physiotherapy, including a list of books and journal articles about the history of physiotherapy and the CSP: www.nationalarchives.gov.uk.Family history
+The National Archives hold many records on physiotherapy, including a list of books and journal articles about the history of physiotherapy and the CSP.

 The CSP recognises the growing interest in family history research.
-However, the CSP Library and Information Service team is small and its priorities are supporting members in providing evidence-based practice, and assisting with their professional education and continuing professional development.
+However, the CSP eLKAS team is small and its priorities are supporting members in providing evidence-based practice, and assisting with their professional education and continuing professional development.

-This means that the Library and Information Service is not able to undertake family history research on behalf of CSP members, or non-members.
+This means that we are unable to undertake family history research on behalf of CSP members or non-members.

-Recognising the needs of family historians, the Library and Information Service has assembled a list of books and journal articles covering the history of physiotherapy.
+Recognising the needs of family historians, the eLKAS has assembled a list of books and journal articles covering the history of physiotherapy, available by emailing eLKAS.

 Members that have made an impact or played a key role in shaping and steering the Society and the profession may have been featured in the Society's journal, now known as Physiotherapy.

 Established in 1915, the journal carried obituaries of key members.
 From 1995 this news aspect was moved to being reported on in the Society’s twice monthly magazine, Frontline.
-The CSP Library and Information Service has a complete collections of both the Physiotherapy journal and Frontline magazine.
+The eLKAS has complete collections of both Physiotherapy journal and Frontline magazine.

 Until the end of 1994 the journal featured the names of members who had passed various physiotherapy examinations, and also carried news of appointments to positions of employment.